-The MULTI MODE key opens a measurement mode screen, listing all the modes that are available to the transducer type selected, or auto detected.
-The modes can be all or a combination of the entire set of modes the CMX2-DL offers, depending on which transducer is being used as follows: Coating Off (P-E), Coating On (PECT), Temp Comp (PETP), Thru Coat (E-E), Thru Coat Verify (E-EV), and Coating Only (CT).
-An additional menu item "capture To File" is also available when pressing the MULTIMODE key.
-This allows a user to capture a screenshot of any measurement screen, menu, or list to a .tif file stored on the internal SD card.
+The MULTI MODE key opens a measurement mode screen, listing all the modes that are available to the transducer selected, or automatically detected.
+The modes can be all or a combination of the entire set of modes the FX70 offers, depending on which transducer is being used as follows: Coating Off (P-E), Coating On (PECT), Temp Comp (PETP), Thru Coat (E-E), Thru Coat Verify (E-EV), and Coating Only (CT).
+The CAPTURE TO FILE option is located at the bottom of the measure mode list.
+An additional menu item "capture To File" is also available when pressing the MULTI MODE key.
+This allows a user to capture virtually any screen viewed to a .tif file and stored on the internal SD card.